A brothel isn’t just a place but a horrible world where men can spend a little money for a few minutes of sex, which scar a woman for a lifetime.

-Some die, some retire as a prostitute and become the manager, some run away, some get murdered, and some become a documentary or a blog post.
+Some die, some retire as a prostitute and become the manager, some run away, some get murdered, and some become documentaries or blog posts.
 There’s no escape for them from the brothel because even after they come out of one, society puts them in an even bigger — and deadlier — social brothel.

 5 thoughts on “Inside a Brothel: The Weeping Tale of a Cursed World”